The landlord’s essential guide to periodic property inspections

 Recording the property’s condition

 A property visit is typically an overview inspection of all areas.
-As the property is still occupied, it cannot be as thorough as a check-in or check-out inspection.
-What you need to produce is a report which records:
+As the property is occupied, it cannot be as thorough as a check-in or check-out inspection.
+The most useful report will record:

 - any obvious signs of property damage